 [image, right: Larry Pratt’s 1990 book Armed People Victorious praised the efforts of Guatemalan militias under President Efrain Rios Montt.
 The militias Pratt praised served as counterinsurgency adjuncts of a regime that has since been implicated in using government-backed death squads and carrying out mass crimes against humanity and genocide.]

-While leaders in Rick Joyner’s New Apostolic Reformation movement take care to maintain a studied public relations distance from the paleoconservative and neoconservative tendencies associated with the Nullification movement (which are tainted by their historical ties to overt racism), the ICA/ICAL apostle Jonathan Hansen (who can be seen here interviewing “Convening Apostle” of ICA/ICAL John P. Kelly) has worked closely with Gun Owners of America head Larry Pratt, considered one of the key figures in the rise of the Patriot and militia movements that are closely linked to the nullification campaign.
+While leaders in Rick Joyner’s New Apostolic Reformation movement take care to maintain a studied public relations distance from the paleoconservative political tendency associated with the Nullification movement (which is tainted ties to overt racism), the ICA/ICAL apostle Jonathan Hansen (who can be seen here interviewing “Convening Apostle” of ICA/ICAL John P. Kelly) has worked closely with Gun Owners of America head Larry Pratt, considered one of the key figures in the rise of the Patriot and militia movements that are closely linked to the nullification campaign.